-The Holidays are over and is time to start the year.
-This recipe honors one of my family traditions, on January 1st we start the year making Chilean tamales (made with fresh corn and without any filling) and corn pie.
-All family members helped (including my uncles, children, etc.) with the labors: the corn peeling, grating, sorting the corn leaves (husks) by size, grinding meat, chopping onions, etc. This Chilean corn pudding capture all the flavors with a lot less labor.
+This recipe honors one of my family traditions.
+On January 1st, we start the year by making Humitas Chilean tamales (made with fresh corn and no filling) and Pastel de Choclo corn pie.
+All family members (including my uncles, children, etc.) did the corn peeling, grating, sorting the corn leaves (husks) by size, grinding meat, chopping onions, etc. This Chilean corn pudding captures all the flavors with a lot less labor.

 - 1 bag of frozen corn (454 grams), my favorite brand here is super sweet corn HEB has better color and texture than the others I’ve tried.